 - No easy way to layer food in the basket.
 Therefore you’ll sometimes need to shake the contents around for even cooking.

 Did you enjoy our Farberware air fryer review?
 Was it helpful?
-Please comment to let us know.
+Do you have any questions for us?
+Please let us know in the comment section below.
 If you’d like to purchase this product yourself we would greatly appreciate it if you could purchase via the links or resources we’ve assembled below.
 It really does help us out.

 Where to Purchase: